Danodya/developer-profile-analyzer/README.md

 # Github + Stack + Twitter Profile Analyzer with Angular + Spring

-#### Note: For a full blown documentation visit [here.](https://dasunpubudumal.github.io/profile-analyzer.github.io/)

-_Note: This repository is a mirror of the original repository I have made for the project.
-I cannot make the original repo public as it contains authenticated tokens._

 A simple profile analyzer for developers. **You can follow a thorough walkthrough through this application by visiting my series of blogposts starting from [this.](https://dasunpubudu.wordpress.com/2018/01/13/creating-a-github-profile-analyzer-with-spring-boot-angular-part-i-introduction/)**

 *Note* - This *README* consists of only the implementation details for **GitHub** profile search.
 However, this project was chosen as my *Semester V Project* and hence, I've extended it to *StackOverflow* and *Twitter* profile searches to give a better scope.
 For implementation details and help on the extended components, **please refer to the [wiki](https://github.com/dasunpubudumal/spring-github-repo/wiki) page**.